 Chase Marriott Bonvoy Bold for Military

-While this card may be a good starter travel card since it has no annual fee, no foreign transaction fees, and gives you 50,000 Bonvoy bonus points after meeting the minimum spend, military servicemembers are better off getting any of the other Marriott Bonvoy credit cards above.
+While this card may be a good starter travel card since it has no annual fee, no foreign transaction fees, and gives you a big Bonvoy bonus after meeting the minimum spend, military servicemembers are better off getting any of the other Marriott Bonvoy credit cards above.

 Military servicemembers should especially be focused on the AMEX Bonvoy Brilliant (I have 2), since the huge $450 annual fee is 100% waived under AMEX's SCRA policy.